What Is So Special About Whiskey?

 The first was the decision to make square bottles for the product.
 At the time of this decision, worldwide shipping was done, literally, with ships.
 Oceans being the unpredictable areas they are, a lot of bottles that were exported overseas ended up broken.
 To minimize this damage, the bottlers at Johnnie Walker created the whiskey fact square bottle so that there was less space in each shipping crate, and therefore less chance of bottles moving and breaking.
 The square bottle was subsequently picked up by other producers, notably the distinctive Jack Daniels bottle.

 Johnnie Walker’s other innovation was the positioning of their label.
 There is a very specific angle at which Walker whiskey labels must be placed.
 Though nowadays labeling is a creative endeavor, such was not the case 200 years ago.
-The slanted labels of Johnnie Walker whiskey would have stood out among competitors, drawing the eye and influencing the way we market liquor, as well as many other consumer products.
+The slanted labels of Johnnie Walker whiskey would have stood out among competitors, drawing the eye and influencing the way we market liquor, as well as many other consumer products, especially in the realm of online liquor retailing.

 A Warm, Peaty Hug Around the World